1. Quickly, give us the title and genre of your book and a 30-word or less tagline:

-Thank you Joe for taking part in my Artist Spotlight interview!
-I hope your artwork continues to flourish and we hope to see more of you in the future!
+Thank you J.M. for taking part in my Author Spotlight interview!
+I hope your writing continues to flourish and we hope to see more of you in the future.

 If you or an author/illustrator you know is interested in being interviewed, feel free to send me an email at email@example.com